 Merg has a distant view,

-and Bing has a satellite
+and Google has a satellite view.

+We need a closeup photo of this substantial and historic lighthouse.
 Located on a usually-submerged sandbar on the south side of the entrance

 to Bur Sudan.
 Accessible only by boat.
 Site status unknown.